rtk-rnjn/Parrot/extra/tutorials/roadmaps/blockchain/101-blockchain-general-knowledge/102-decentralization-vs-trust.md

 # Decentralization vs trust

 Blockchains, cryptocurrency, smart contracts, and oracles have emerged as new technologies for coordinating social and economic activities in a more secure, transparent, and accessible manner.
-Most importantly, these technologies are revealing the power of cryptographic guarantees—what we often call cryptographic truth—in restoring users’ trust in everyday interactions.
+Most importantly, these technologies are revealing the power of cryptographic guarantees—what we often call cryptographic truth—in restoring users' trust in everyday interactions.

 Visit the following resources to learn more: